hsluytergaethje/speaker_identification/documentation/rule_description.md

 # Speaker identification sieves

 __Definitions__:
-* candidate:
+* Candidate: personal pronouns, proper nouns tagged as 'Person' by the Named Entity Recognizer, nouns if present in animate noun list.
-* introductory expression:
+* Introductory Expressions: Verbs if present in list of verb cues, nouns if in list of speech nouns, noun-verb-constructions if in list of functional verb constructions

-The sieves are presented by category and not by the STW type specific systems, since some sieves are applied throughout all systems.
+The sieves available for speaker identification are presented by category and not by the STW type specific systems, since some sieves are applied throughout all systems.
 For some sieves, a strict, more precise and a loose, less precise but also less restrictive variant exists.
 In total, the sieves are divided into four categories: